M-Alsuleibi/Terraform/README.md

 1. `main` branch: Contains the primary example of cross-referencing resource attributes in Terraform.
 2. `outpu_value` branch: Demonstrates how to use output values in Terraform
 3. `terraform_variables` branch:
   - Instead of using repeated static values, this branch uses variables declared in the `variables.tf` file.
   - For variable assignment, there are several approaches (environment variables, command line flags, file formats, and variable defaults).
 Here, the `terraform.tfvars` file is used, which is the best and most common way to manage variables in Terraform.
   - Adds type constraints (string, number, list, map, etc.) to variables, which is a best practice.
+4. `count_parameter` branch:

+  - Demonstrates the use of the `count` parameter and `count.index` attribute to create multiple resources dynamically.
+  - Creates three different IAM users using the `count` parameter and variable list for user names.
 ## Screenshots:

 ![alt text](<Screenshot from 2024-06-18 15-09-27.png>)